fabianvagi91/Honeypot/README.md

 # Conclusion

-During the research i read a lot about different types of Honeypots and their capabilities.
+During the research, I read extensively about different types of honeypots and their capabilities.

-Learned much more about well-known ports, reinforced my knowlage about firewalls rules and network protocols.
+I learned much more about well-known ports and reinforced my knowledge of firewall rules and network protocols.

-Practiced how to read logs and to extract usefull information form the logs
+I practiced reading logs and extracting useful information from them.